Variety of topics and flexible format

 Here’s an opportunity to talk openly and be heard.
 Members of the group are finding that real-time live conversation generates a wisdom that goes beyond what each individual brings.
 It also helps us break our sense of isolation.

 I am a prostate cancer survivor and I have erectile dysfunction (ED)*.
 My cancer treatment has gone mercifully well, and ED has been a bigger challenge.
 I have tried a lot of things to support recovery and I am seeing signs of life down there.

 This group is about frank talk amongst survivors and their partners.
 It doesn’t replace medical care and attention.
 I am not a medical professional but rather a fellow survivor and facilitator.

 This is not a source of medical advice until and unless we invite experts for that specific purpose.
 And while you might get support from the group, none of us is here to give or get professional counselling.

 This is not a helpline.
-We only meet once every 3 weeks and you may need urgent support.
+We only meet about once a month and you may need urgent support.
 For urgent help, please contact your medical team, and/or your local Prostate Cancer Foundation.
 I’m also building a list of support groups in the Resources section.

 How it works

-We meet on Zoom, dates and times in registration box below.
+We meet on Zoom.
+There is no charge to participate.
 Nobody has to show their video and you can use just your first name or even a pseudonym.
-This is a new initiative and we will figure out what works together.
+This is a developing initiative and we are figuring out what works together.

 You don’t have to speak but you are expected to be fully present for the whole call.
 To join the group, please complete and submit the form below including a brief note on your connection with prostate cancer and/or men’s sexual health.